addreeh/InitAPH/README.md

 # InitAPH

-InitAPH is an automated setup script for Windows that streamlines the installation of essential applications and custom configurations.
-It leverages Winget for app installations (e.g., PowerShell, Discord, Windows Terminal) and includes custom themes, cursor setups, and configuration files for apps like Vencord and Start11.
-The script checks for existing files, extracts ZIP archives without the root folder, and ensures PowerShell is updated to the latest version.
+InitAPH is a Windows setup script that automates app installations via Winget (e.g., PowerShell, Discord), applies custom themes, and configures apps like Vencord and Start11.
+It also handles file checks, ZIP extraction, and PowerShell updates.